D.C. alters vaccine website in response to demand as residents scramble to find doses

 CVS and Walgreens, which have federal contracts to vaccinate residents and staff at nursing homes, are nearly finished giving first doses at clinics in residential facilities.

-However, advocates are pushing health officials in Maryland to come up with a vaccination plan for seniors in independent living facilities, who were not included in the federal vaccination program.
+However, advocates are pushing health officials in Maryland to come up with a vaccination plan for seniors in independent-living facilities, who were not included in the federal vaccination program.

 “Independent living has fallen through the cracks,” said Joseph DeMattos, president of the Health Facilities Association of Maryland.

-But those in independent living face many of the same challenges in getting appointments, she said, including lack of tech savvy and lack of transportation.
+But those in independent living face many of the same challenges in getting appointments, said Brenda Rice, vice president of operations at Charles E. Smith Life Communities in Rockville, including lack of tech savvy and transportation.
 Some were able to get vaccinated in Prince George’s County, she said, but that is no longer an option, as county officials announced this week they are canceling appointments for those who do not live or work in Prince George’s.

-Elsewhere in Maryland, Anne Arundel County is lifting restrictions on restaurants, stores and churches, allowing them to operate at 50 percent.
+Elsewhere in Maryland, Anne Arundel County is lifting restrictions on restaurants, stores and churches, allowing them to operate at 50 percent capacity.
 Movie theaters, which had been closed, will open at 25 percent.
-The new restrictions take effect Friday.
+The new policies take effect Friday.

 Ovetta Wiggins contributed to this report.